-ConcertChoir Grades 9, 10, 11, 12
+ConcertChoir Grades 9, 10, 11, 12 Credit 1

 TCHS Concert Choir is the largest vocal ensemble.
 This choir receives instruction in the fundamentals of singing and beginning music theory, including the staff, rhythm, piano keyboard, major scales, key signatures and intervals.
-As this is a performancecourse. rehearsals and concert performances mandatory.
+As this is a performance-based course, rehearsals and concert performances are mandatory.
 The Concert Choir, with the Chamber Choir and the A Cappella Choir perform at the TCHS Christmas Concert and the TCHS Spring Concert.
 After school rehearsals are held the week prior to each concert.
 Additionally, some performances may be held outside of school hours and/or off-site.
 Choir members are expected to participate.
 New choir members are expected to purchase Concert Apparel.